Erolf345/Smart-Environment/mesh_network/Readme.md

 TODO

-## Steps
+## Requirements

 In order to set up the mesh on a raspberry pi you need to install batctl.
+Ifconfig and iwconfig are also required but they should be preinstalled.
 ```
 sudo apt install batctl
 ```